About WhatDoTheyKnow

 • statements that could defame or insult others

-• questions or requests for comment rather than for specific information
+• questions or requests for opinions, instead of asking for specific information

-The Freedom of Information process does not allow for general correspondence, background details or the rights and wrongs of a situation.
-It simply gives you the right to ask for documents or data that the authority holds.
+The Freedom of Information process isn't for general discussion, sharing background details, or debating what is right and wrong.
+It just lets you ask for documents or data that the authority has.

-Framing your request accordingly will get better results, so for example, instead of asking “why are you doing X?” or “how do you feel about the results of doing X” (which makes it more likely that your message will not be seen as a valid FOI request, both by us and by the public authority) you should ask for “copies of all policies and procedures regarding X”.
-If you include extraneous material, we may have to remove your request to avoid problems with libel law, which is inconvenient for both you and us.
+To get better results, set out your request properly.
+Asking "why are you doing X?" or "how do you feel about the results of doing X?" might not be seen as a valid FOI request.
+Instead, you could ask for "copies of all policies and procedures regarding X." If you include extra information, we may have to remove your request to avoid legal issues, which is not good for you or us.

 How can I make responsible and effective FOI requests? #